The No-Frauds Club » Cosmonarchy-BW » Sites » Mapmaker's Guidebook

 Functional:

-• Make sure all Start Locations are placed in their own bases - including start locations for witness players!
+• Make sure all Start Locations are placed in their own bases - including Start Locations for witness (observer) players!

 • Place Town Center Markers (Units -> Neutral -> Special) wherever AI should place town centers.
 You can place more than one per base if needed.